RiddleAndCode/nano-ecc/java_binding2/README.md

 --------

  * simplified JAVA interface int nano_ecc.java
- * test case like main.java file
+ * simple workflow to test the interface in test_java_interface.java
  * Makefile to build the shared object to be used by java

 Usage Notes